Secure Medicare Supplement Plans in Mayo, Florida

 Pharmacy Access

-Prescription services are available locally through Mayo Pharmacy and nearby providers in Lake City.
-Many residents coordinate pharmacy visits with medical appointments.
+Prescription services are available locally through Mayo Pharmacy and additional providers in nearby communities.
+Many residents coordinate pharmacy visits with other errands or medical appointments.

 Bottom Line